tan-si-jing/BT3103/README.md

 # BT3103

 # Environment
-- A website for environmental friendly products (e-commerce)
+- A website for environmental-friendly products (e-commerce)
-- Platform for environmentally-friendly companies to sell their products
+- Platform for environmentally friendly companies to sell their products
 - Each product has a description on how it’s sourced and its carbon footprint

 # Users: